 To sum it up on idea validation

 Crowdfunding revolution in the game development industry is probably the best example.
-Independent small development teams are able to start crowdfunding campaign, put out their concept online on a simple landing page, promote it and test the initial reaction to the concept, while collecting funds to do get the job done.
-And some relatively big companies like Obsidian Entertainment, previously heavily dependant on publishers, managed to attract record breaking funds to pursue their line in the business and prove that their products are profitable and have a demand on the market, regardless of what major publishers think.
+Independent small development teams can start a crowdfunding campaign, put out their concept online on a simple landing page, promote it and test the initial reaction to the idea while collecting funds to get the job done.
+And some relatively big companies like Obsidian Entertainment, previously heavily dependant on publishers, managed to attract record-breaking funds to pursue their line in the business and prove that their products are profitable and have a demand on the market, regardless of what significant publishers think.

-However, it is worth noting once again that a scale of your company doesn’t really matter.
+However, it is worth noting once again that the scale of your company doesn’t matter.
 What matters most is a clear vision of your product and structure work.
-The only difference between small businesses and huge companies here would be the fact that the latter are likely to have no real reason to worry about the budget.
+The only difference between small businesses and huge companies here would be the fact that the latter is likely to have no real reason to worry about the budget.

-Whether you are a serial entrepreneur or just about to quite a full-time job idea validation stage matters the same.
+Whether you are a serial entrepreneur or just about to quite a full-time job – the idea validation stage matters the same.

-By the way, here is an example of landing page we did to test video production studio advertising campaign before launching it full scale.
+By the way, here is an example of the landing page we did to test the advertising campaign for video production studio before launching it full scale.

 Here is a special deal for readers of this post:

-- a rad landing page at fixed price
+- a rad landing page at a fixed price

 - AND FREE Google Ads (Adwords) setup including keyword research